inspec/inspec-aws/docs/resources/aws_iam_instance_profile.md

 # aws\_iam\_instance\_profile

-Use the `aws_iam_instance_profile` InSpec audit resource to test properties of a single specific IAM Instance Profile.
+Use the `aws_iam_instance_profile` InSpec audit resource to test properties of a single IAM instance profile.

 This resource retrieves information about the specified instance profile, including the instance profile's path, GUID, ARN, and role.